-People’s first tendency – and I mean all people, not “those stupid ones who are nothing like you and me” – is to overestimate the importance of a single decision.
+A common cognitive bias that we all experience is to overestimate the importance of a single decision.
 We like to believe in the power of fate and how one specific choice determines how everything else plays out.

 It’s the same thinking that makes people say “Damn, I should have invested in Apple 20 years ago.”
 As if that one decision would have made the rest of their lives wonderful and okay and perfect.